shoui520/shoui520.github.io/docs/vn-linux.md

 	sudo modprobe vhba
 	```

-	Edit your `/etc/conf.d/modules` file and add this:
+	To autoload the module on startup, edit your `/etc/conf.d/modules` file and add this line:

 	```toml
 	modules="vhba"
 	```

-	In order for the CDEmu daemon to be started automatically on boot, you will need to have dbus enabled.
+	In order for the CDEmu daemon to be started automatically by the UI, you will need to have dbus enabled.
 You can enable it by running:

 	```bash
 	sudo rc-update add dbus default